-Civil, Environmental and Geomatics Engineering Faculty: Scarlatos, P. D., Chair; Yong, Y., Associate Chair; Leone, D. J., Director of Geomatics Engineering; Arockiasamy, M.; Berber, M.; Bloetscher, F.; Bober, W.; De Groff, D.; Gibson, L.; Kaisar, E.; Meeroff, D. E.; Reddy, D. V.; Rodriguez-Seda, J. D.; Rosson, B.; Sobhan K.; Stevanovic, A.; Teegavarapu, R. Affiliated Faculty: Gammack-Clark, J.; Roberts, C.; Root, T.; Xie, Z. The Department of Civil, Environmental and Geomatics Engineering offers programs of study leading to the Bachelor of Science in Civil Engineering (B.S.C.V.), Master of Science (M.S.) with major in Civil Engineering and Bachelor of Science in Geomatics Engineering (B.S.G.E.).
+Civil, Environmental and Geomatics Engineering Faculty: Yong, Y., Chair; Leone, D. J., Director of Geomatics Engineering; Arockiasamy, M.; Berber, M.; Bloetscher, F.; Bober, W.; De Groff, D.; Gibson, L.; Kaisar, E.; Meeroff, D. E.; Nagarajan, S.; Reddy, D. V..; Rodriguez-Seda, J. D.; Rosson, B.; Scarlatos, P. D.; Sobhan K.; Stevanovic, A.; Teegavarapu, R. Affiliated Faculty: Gammack-Clark, J.; Roberts, C.; Root, T.; Xie, Z.

+Adjunct Faculty:

+Muniz, A.; Leone, D.J.; George, K.P.; Zheng, X.; Munuswamy, S. The Department of Civil, Environmental and Geomatics Engineering offers programs of study leading to the Bachelor of Science in Civil Engineering (B.S.C.V.), Master of Science (M.S.) with major in Civil Engineering and Bachelor of Science in Geomatics Engineering (B.S.G.E.).
 To encourage undergraduates to pursue a graduate education, the Department also offers a combined B.S.C.V. to M.S. degree program that permits a student to complete both a bachelor's and a master's degree in Civil Engineering within five years.
 Civil Engineering Civil engineers design the constructed environment that supports our society.
 From highways and buildings to bridges and water systems, the profession of civil engineering is responsible for much of the world in which we live.
 The program of study leading to the Bachelor of Science in Civil Engineering (B.S.C.V.) reflects the breadth of the profession.
 Students complete coursework in basic science and mathematics, engineering sciences, civil engineering systems and materials, and the major disciplines in civil engineering.
 Because of the tremendous impact civil engineers have on society, the curriculum also requires students to pursue studies in the social sciences and the humanities.
 The program of study leading to the Master of Science (M.S.) with major in Civil Engineering is designed to meet the advanced civil engineering educational needs of recent graduates of undergraduate engineering programs, practicing engineers and those non-engineering professionals wishing to redirect their career paths.

-Civil Engineering Vision and Mission The Civil Engineering program delivers the highest quality educational and research opportunities throughout the FAU service area and beyond and makes a significant contribution to the needs of a growing South Florida community.
+Civil Engineering Vision and Mission The Civil Engineering program delivers the highest quality educational and research opportunities throughout the FAU service area and beyond and makes a significant contribution to the needs of a changing South Florida community.
 Civil Engineering serves the technological needs of society, especially with regard to the constructed environment in South Florida.
-It produces a diverse population of engineers, each possessing a superior technical foundation and a vigorous liberal education.
+It produces a diverse population of engineers, each possessing a superior technical foundation and a rigorous liberal education.
 It creates new opportunities for the communities and industries of South Florida and beyond.
-The faculty focuses on learning and research—the core competencies.
-Civil Engineering students are active learners motivated to serve society.
-Administrators and staff are stewards of the Department's self-governance, its role within the University and its support processes.
 Through individual dedication, the faculty, administrators and staff contribute to the Department's group success.
 They value ethical behavior, critical thinking, innovation, individual responsibility, thoughtful risk taking, teamwork and leadership.
 They also value a balanced, holistic approach to life, in which the well-being of each member of the community has primacy.
 In this way, their actions educate at least as well as their words.

 Educational Objectives and Outcomes The Civil Engineering program strongly supports the educational objectives and learning outcomes of the College of Engineering and Computer Science (see the Educational Objectives and Expected Student Learning Outcomes subsections previously listed in this section).
-For undergraduate Civil Engineering students, the Department has established the following additional educational outcomes.
-Graduates will have:
+For undergraduate Civil Engineering students, the Department has established the following additional educational objectives at the program level: